1031 Exchange In Real Estate

 What Is A 1031 Exchange In Real Estate?

-One of the main reasons for doing a 1031 Exchange is for trading up property and not getting stuck with a tax bill that you cannot afford to pay since you are merely upgrading your real estate for business purposes.
-Common uses include a business who needs to sell their current building and move into a bigger building to accommodate their growth, owners of investment properties who are selling a building in one location to purchase a building in another location.
-So long as the purchase of the new building is equal to or greater than the sale price of the prior building the owner can delay the payment of taxes on any gains from the sale of the old building by following the rules of the 1031 Exchange.
+One of the main reasons for doing a 1031 Exchange is for being able to trade up property and not getting stuck with a tax bill that requires cash from other sources to pay off.
+Common uses include a business who needs to sell their current building and move into a bigger building to accommodate their growth, owners of investment real estate who are selling a building in one location to purchase a larger building or more units in another location.
+So long as the purchase of the new building is equal to or greater than the sale price of the recently sold building the owner can delay the payment of taxes on any gains from the sale of the old building by following the rules of the 1031 Exchange.

 Requirements of the 1031 Exchange

-The main requirements of the 1031 Exchange include a 45 day and 180 day time limit (this time limit could be earlier based on the due date of the tax return) and the use of a Qualified Intermediary to hold profits from the sale.
-Upon selling the initial property in the exchange you must identify other properties you intend to buy within 45 days.
-The properties must be identified in writing and signed by the person using the 1031 Exchange.
-The 1031 document identifying the property must be given to either the sellers of the property or to the Qualified Intermediary within the 45 day period.
-Giving the 1031 property identification document to anyone else like your attorney, real estate agent, or CPA does not work and will result in your 1031 Exchange being denied and your realized capital gains being presently taxable.
+The main requirements of the 1031 Exchange include a 45 day and 180 day time limit (the 180 day time limit could be earlier based on the due date of the current year tax return) and the use of a Qualified Intermediary to hold profits from the sale.
+Upon the closing of the sale for the initial property the owner must identify within 45 days the new property that is to be purchased.
+The property to be purchased must be identified in a written document that must be signed by the person using the 1031 Exchange.
+The 1031 document identifying the property must be given to either the sellers of the property or to a Qualified Intermediary within the 45 day period.
+While copies of the 1031 property identification document can be given to an attorney, CPA, real estate agent or other individual representing the owner, if the owner does not give it to the seller the 1031 exchange could fail and be subject to tax.

-You must purchase the property as part of the exchange within 180 days of closing of the sold property or by the due date (including extensions) of the tax return for the period that covers the sale of the property, whichever date is earlier.
-Extensions are not available for either of the time limits and missing any of the timeframes will result in your 1031 Exchange being denied by the IRS.
+The property must be purchased within 180 days of closing of the sold property or by the due date (including extensions) of the tax return for the period that covers the sale of the property, whichever date is earlier.
+Extensions are not available for either of the time limits and missing any of the timeframes will result in a 1031 Exchange being denied by the IRS.

 Capital Gains Tax Deferral in a 1031 Exchange

-In the situation where you purchase a property and still have some cash left over from the sale of your property, that money will be taxed under capital gains tax rules but the rest of the capital gain value that transferred to the new property is not currently taxed.
-If at a later date you sell the property you purchased as part of the 1031 Exchange then the tax on gains from sale of the earlier property plus any tax on gain from the current property become due when you file your tax returns.
-As with anything tax and legal related it is highly recommended you consult with tax professionals in order to get the most current advice with your particular situation.
+In the situation where a property is purchased and there is some cash left over from the sale, that money will be taxed under the regular capital gains tax rules in the year of the sale, but the rest of the capital gain value that transferred to the new property will not currently be taxed.
+If at a later date the newer property is sold then the tax on gains from sale of the earlier property plus any gain from the current property become due when you file your tax returns.
+As with anything tax and legal related it is highly recommended you consult with local tax professionals in order to get the most current advice with your particular situation.

-A 1031 Exchange is a valuable tool that allows you to trade up real estate properties without fear of getting hit with capital gains taxes.
-Whether you are a real estate investor or business person seeking to trade up your properties, when done right a 1031 Exchange can help you accomplish the upgrade and save some tax expense in the year you make the exchange.
+A 1031 Exchange is a valuable tool that allows a real estate investment property owner to trade up real estate without fear of having to pay capital gains taxes that could shrink purchasing power.
+A 1031 exchange can be used by either a real estate investor or business person seeking to trade up your properties.
+When done right a 1031 Exchange can help with the upgrade in real estate investments and save taxes at the same time.

-About the author: The above article “What Is A 1031 Exchange In Real Estate” was provided by Paul Sian.
+About the author: The above article “How Is A 1031 Exchange Used In Real Estate?” was provided by Paul Sian.
 Paul can be reached at paul@CinciNKYRealEstate.com or by phone at 513-560-8002.
 WIf you’re thinking of selling or buying your investment or commercial business property I would love to share my marketing knowledge and expertise to help you.
 Contact me today!